Articles

 Pros of DDA in Google Analytics 4:

-- The ability to more accurately assign credit across multiple channels
+The ability to more accurately assign credit across multiple channels

-- The ability to demonstrate the impact of each channel on the ultimate conversion
+The ability to demonstrate the impact of each channel on the ultimate conversion

-- Flexibility, as you can keep changing the model and reports will be adjusted accordingly
+Flexibility, as you can keep changing the model and reports will be adjusted accordingly

 Cons of DDA in Google Analytics 4:

-- It’s a black box.
+It’s a black box.
 There’s no explanation of how exactly the modeling is being done.
 All you have is your faith that Google Analytics knows better.

-- The algorithm must receive enough data to show the most accurate results.
+The algorithm must receive enough data to show the most accurate results.

 Despite the uncertainty of how data-driven attribution works, Google recommends using it, since no other rules-based model can provide you with an understanding of the impact of multiple touchpoints on customer conversions.
 That’s why, for now, it’s the best model in Google Analytics 4.

-Data-Driven Attribution with Google Analytics 360
+Data-Driven Attribution in Google Analytics 360

-With Google Analytics 360, you can use Multi-Channel Funnels (MCF) Data-Driven Attribution based on the Shapley Value method.
+With conversion attribution in Google Analytics 360, you can use Multi-Channel Funnels (MCF) Data-Driven Attribution based on the Shapley Value method.
 This algorithm analyzes the path of your users through existing touchpoints, then creates an alternative variant where one of the touchpoints is missing.
 This shows you exactly how a specific channel influences the probability of a conversion.

-Data-Driven Attribution assesses data from organic search, direct traffic, and referral traffic along with all the data that you’ve imported to Google Analytics, including data from other Google products (e. g.
+Data-driven attribution assesses data from organic search, direct traffic, and referral traffic along with all the data that you’ve imported to Google Analytics, including data from other Google products (e. g.
 Google Ads, Campaign Manager 360).
 With DDA in Google Analytics 360, you get an overview of all users’ online actions in your funnel and how each channel influences conversions.
 This option is most suitable for large websites with high volume of conversions.

 Let’s check Google Analytics 360’s minimum requirements for using DDA along with the pros and cons of DDA in this tool.